Courtroom Conduct for Fathers

-- Be thorough in preparing your financial statement and don’t play dirty tricks such as hiding money by deferring salary and bonuses, living off your expense account at work or stashing cash in safe deposit boxes.
+- Be thorough in preparing your financial statement.
+Don’t play dirty tricks such as hiding money by deferring salary and bonuses, living off your expense account at work or stashing cash in safe deposit boxes.

 - Always say “our” children; not “my” children.

 The Right Divorce Lawyer Can Make a Big Difference

 Men can emerge from disastrous marriages and remain financially and emotionally intact.
 We at the Miller Law Group, P.C. fight for the rights of fathers and husbands who find themselves victimized by women whose goal — as many women often state themselves — is to take the man for everything he has.
 We advocate on your behalf to help with your efforts to emerge intact from a relationship gone bad, or one which never should have been formed in the beginning.
 Once you’ve made the decision to begin protecting your rights in your divorce or custody case, start by being an advocate for yourself.
 Our attorneys are here to help dads like you.
 We have extensive experience in Massachusetts family courts.

 To accommodate your busy schedule, we gladly offer day, night and weekend appointments.
 Call us at (508) 502-7002 or fill out our online consultation form today.
 We look forward to helping you.